What you don’t know could lead to a life-threatening bone fracture…

 Broken bones.
 Screening is recommended when a fracture occurs for any reason—fractures that occur from falls are often misinterpreted as being related to trauma, when osteoporosis may play a role.

 Use of certain medications.
-Oral corticosteroids, such as prednisolone, and androgen deprivation drugs used by prostate cancer patients may lower bone mass substantially.
-Other medications that may cause bone loss include certain aromatase inhibitor drugs taken for breast cancer, such as anastrozole (Arimidex)…and some antidepressants, such as fluoxetine (Prozac).
+Oral corticosteroids, such as prednisone, and androgen deprivation drugs used by prostate cancer patients may lower bone mass substantially.
+Other medications that may cause bone loss include certain aromatase inhibitor drugs taken for breast cancer, such as anastrozole (Arimidex)…some antidepressants, such as fluoxetine (Prozac)…and proton pump inhibitors (PPIs), taken for acid reflux.

 Vitamin D insufficiency.
-Only recently have doctors come to appreciate that vitamin D is at least as important as calcium in maintaining bone health.
+Only recently have doctors come to appreciate that vitamin D is at least as important as calcium for maintaining bone health.
 A blood test is used to measure vitamin D levels.
 For adults age 50 and older, the National Osteoporosis Foundation recommends 1,200 mg of calcium and 800 international units (IU) to 1,000 IU of vitamin D daily.
+Note: It’s better to get your required calcium from your diet rather than from supplements.

 Lifestyle factors.
 Smoking and excessive alcohol intake (more than two drinks a day for men and one for women) also cause bone loss.